 - Let it dry.
 Some glues require that you spray the area with water so that it activates.

-- When you are sure that it is dry, use the angled grinder to shave off the excess shim that is hanging off.
-The point here is to get the shim to be fully immersed in the crack and not outside of it.
+- When you are sure it is dry, use the angled grinder to shave off the excess shim hanging off.
 Make sure that it is deep enough.
+The point is to get the shim fully immersed in the crack and not outside of it.

-- If you’re happy with what you have, smooth the surface over by using a finger grinder or any grinding tool that suits the surface.
+- If you’re happy with what you have, smooth the surface with a finger grinder or any grinding tool that suits the surface.

 What you will need

 - Get wood epoxy that matches the colour of your wood.